snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- Parallel lines have so much in common—it's a shame they'll never meet.
+- The rotation of the Earth really makes my day.
 - I asked the parking attendant to validate my parking...   all he did was walk over and tell me I did a good job.
 - I bought my kids some crayons.
 I have to say... they make my kin scrawl.
 - Crayons are exactly like M&Ms...
 They taste the same no matter what color they are.